Hunting down the similar words between Japanese & Turkish

 IO-RU-K = K-UR-OI

-That looks way better!
-By doing this we made a pairwise matching.
-We will be doing this to every possible word pair.
-To finish, we need to convert it into a score to find the best matchings.
-A naive version would use length of matches/length of sequence to have a score.
-I found out later that some rules in matching can increase quality.
+That looks much better!
+By employing this method, we achieved pairwise matching.
+We will repeat this process for every possible word pair.
+To finalize, we need to convert these matchings into a score to identify the best matches.
+A simple approach would be to use length of matches / length of sequence to generate a score.

-This approach led to quite a good match, but there are similar words in Japanese and Turkish taken from Western languages.
-To filter out, I used the algorithm for English-Turkish and English-Japanese pairs.
-Whenever there is a match of Japanese-Turkish words, I filter them if they match with the English word above a percentage (60%+).
-Doing that removed the Western words, for example, caffeine, catamaran, and tomography.
-Those words are from a foreign language.
+This method resulted in fairly accurate matches.
+However, some words in Japanese and Turkish are borrowed from Western languages.
+To filter these out, I applied the algorithm to English-Turkish and English-Japanese pairs.
+When a match occurred between Japanese and Turkish words, I filtered them out if they matched the English word at a rate above 60%.
+This process removed Western words like caffeine, catamaran, and tomography, which originate from foreign languages.

-The only thing I believe is missing is the Chinese connection.
-Unfortunately, I have no knowledge of Chinese, so I can’t effectively eliminate the words with Chinese roots.
+The one missing element, in my opinion, is the Chinese connection.
+Unfortunately, I lack knowledge of Chinese, which means I can’t effectively filter out words with Chinese origins.

-• Only the words which have a Turkish root are considered.
-If a word has it"s root in Arabic, Persian (quite common), French, or Latin (less common), they are excluded.
+Only words with Turkish roots are considered.
+Words with origins in Arabic, Persian (quite common), French, or Latin (less common) are excluded.

-• The below explanations don’t verify or prove the connection.
-They only show a strong similarity given the upper algorithm, enough for me to remove irrelevant ones and so on.
+The explanations below do not confirm or prove the connection.
+They merely show a strong similarity based on the algorithm, sufficient for me to remove irrelevant ones, and so forth.

 meaning: now